andrictham/twill-todo-app-sandbox/README.md

-# Boilerplate for React-Native with Expo and Typescript
+# Listify

-This Boilerplate will give you a proper development environment with testing, linting, env configuration, type checking and CI support!
+A React Native app built with Expo and Typescript.

-If you would like to know how i created this boilerplate or even want to create it yourself, please check out my blog post: https://medium.com/@ch1ll0ut1/how-to-setup-react-native-with-typescript-the-new-way-6c1f1cce6ed3
+This project also comes set up with testing, linting, env configuration, type checking and CI support, based on [ch1ll0ut1’s boilerplate](https://github.com/ch1ll0ut1/react-native-expo-typescript-boilerplate).

 ## How to use

 ### If you didnt install Expo yet, run:

-`yarn global add expo-cli`
+`npm i -g expo-cli` or `yarn global add expo-cli`

 ### To run the project

-`yarn start`
+`npm start` or `yarn start`

-This will open a new window with expo web interface and allow you to scan the qr code with your iphone camera or the expo android app which lets you open this react-native mobile app.
+This will open a new window with expo web interface and allow you to scan the QR code with your iPhone camera or the expo Android app, which lets you open this react-native mobile app.

 Now you can start editing files and the app will automatically refresh and show you your latest changes.

 ### Build

 For build read more at the official expo documentation: https://docs.expo.io/versions/latest/distribution/building-standalone-apps

 ### Testing

-`yarn test`
+`npm test`

 ### Linting

-`yarn lint`
+`npm lint`

 ### CI Validation

-`yarn validate`
+`npm validate`